pytroll/satpy/doc/source/dev_guide/custom_reader.rst

    "file_type" is loaded.

-Note that this is considered an advanced interface and involves more advanced Python experience like generators.
+Note that this is considered an advanced interface and involves more advanced Python concepts like generators.
 If you need help with anything feel free to ask questions in your pull request or on the :ref:`Pytroll Slack <dev_help>`.

 The python file